CANDO

 We are committed to:

-• Promoting safe practice across all activities and events
+• Promoting safe practice in all group activities

-• Maintaining appropriate boundaries within peer support settings
+• Maintaining clear boundaries within peer support settings

-Where concerns arise, we will follow appropriate safeguarding procedures and, where necessary, refer to relevant statutory services.
+If concerns arise, we will follow appropriate safeguarding procedures and, where necessary, contact relevant statutory services.

 Our full safeguarding policy is available upon request.